nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:exclamation: **Note:**
 These commands might cause the [Buyer List](#2-buyer-list) and [Property List](#3-property-list) to only show a portion of buyers and properties in the database.
-Use the [List Commands](#list-commands) to show all buyers and properties again.
+You can use the [List Commands](#list-commands) to show all buyers and properties again.
 </div>

 #### Match specified buyer to properties: `matchbuyer`